Shakuntala (play): Further developments

 Fritz Racek's completion of Schubert's Sakontala was performed in Vienna in 1971.
 Another completion of the opera, by Karl Aage Rasmussen, was published in 2005 and recorded in 2006.
 A scenic performance of this version was premièred in 2010.

 Norwegian electronic musician Amethystium wrote a song called "Garden of Sakuntala" which can be found on the CD Aphelion.
 According to Philip Lutgendorf, the narrative of the movie Ram Teri Ganga Maili recapitulates the story of Shakuntala.

-In Koodiyattam, the only surviving ancient Sanskrit theatre tradition, prominent in the state of Kerala on India, performances of Kālidāsa's plays are rare.
+In Koodiyattam, the only surviving ancient Sanskrit theatre tradition, prominent in the state of Kerala in India, performances of Kālidāsa's plays are rare.
 However, internationally recognised Kutiyattam artist and Natyashastra scholar Nātyāchārya Vidūshakaratnam Padma Shri Guru Māni Mādhava Chākyār has choreographed a Koodiyattam production of The Recognition of Sakuntala.

 A production directed by Tarek Iskander was mounted for a run at London's Union Theatre in January and February 2009.
-The play is also appearing on a Toronto stage for the first time as part of the Harbourfront World Stage program.
+The play is also appearing on a Toronto stage for the first time as part of the Harbourfront World Stage programme.
 An adaptation by the Magis Theatre Company featuring the music of Indian-American composer Rudresh Mahanthappa had its premiere at La MaMa E.T.C. in New York February 11–28, 2010.

 Film adaptations

-It is one of the few classical Sanskrit plays that have been adapted to the silver screen in India and of them the most adapted (another being the Mṛcchakatikā by Shudraka).
-These films mostly under the title of the heroine (Shakuntala) include ones in: 1920 by Suchet Singh, 1920 by Shree Nath Patankar, 1929 by Fatma Begum, 1931 by Mohan Dayaram Bhavnani, 1931 by J.J.
+It is one of the few classical Sanskrit plays that have been adapted to the silver screen in India, and of them the most adapted (another being the Mrichchhakatika by Shudraka).
+These films, mostly named after the heroine (Shakuntala) include ones in: 1920 by Suchet Singh, 1920 by Shree Nath Patankar, 1929 by Fatma Begum, 1931 by Mohan Dayaram Bhavnani, 1931 by J.J.
 Madan, 1932 by Sarvottam Badami, 1932 Hindi film, 1940 by Ellis Dungan, 1941 by Jyotish Bannerjee, 1943 by Shantaram Rajaram Vankudre, 1961 by Bhupen Hazarika, 1965 by Kunchacko, 1966 by Kamalakara Kameswara Rao, and 2023 by Gunasekhar.
 A television film, titled Shakuntalam, was an adaptation of the play by Indian theatre director Vijaya Mehta.

 Bharat Ek Khoj, a 1988 Indian historical drama television series by Shyam Benegal based on Jawaharlal Nehru's The Discovery of India (1946), included a two part adaptation of the play and Kalidasa's life which aired on DD National.
 A television series adaptation of the same name was produced by Sagar Arts and aired on the Indian television channel Star One in 2009.
-It was adapted as Shaakuntalam in 2023 as a Telugu film.